ThatOneGuy1821/Scraping-Your-Uber-Driver-Data/README.md

 This is the code that I developed to scrape my Delivery History from Uber's website.
 I have no doubt that it can be iterated and improved upon.
-This was my attempt to simplify the process and automate as much as I could with my current skills.
+This was simply my attempt to automate and simplify the process as much as possible, with my current skills.

 ### Instructions: